solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot.md

 ```
   -f, --file string   file to write output to
   -h, --help          help for snapshot
-      --json          display the entire json snapshot The output can be piped into a command like jq.
+      --json          display the entire json snapshot.
+The output can be piped into a command like jq (https://stedolan.github.io/jq/tutorial/).
 For example:
                        meshctl debug snapshot discovery input | jq '.'
+      --verbose       enables verbose/debug logging
       --zip string    zip file output
 ```